Can Do Part Two

 from SVA, Arielle loosened up.
 In her senior year, we spent hours working on portfolios as well as scholarship and college applications, supplemented by AIGA projects, trips to MoMA to see Tim Burton's amazing work.
 Occasionally, we just hung out.
 Again, hard work paid off.
 Arielle got into 8 of her 10 schools, was wait-listed at one (Brown), and is now a sleep-deprived RISD student.

 Arielle has great discipline.
 She and I have great chemistry, even after I was outed as being a "very old person."
 In addition, Arielle's mother, Deborah, was very supportive of everything we did.
 Although mentoring is one-on-one with the adult and student, I found that out of the four students I've mentored, the two greatest successes involved parents who trusted the program.
 Out of the three students I mentored prior to Arielle, two of the pairings didn't sing.
 Luck helps—but more importantly, so does keeping at it.

 The complete version of the quote Arielle chose is: "Hos successus altit: possunt, quia posse videntur."
 "These successes encourage: they can, because they think they can."

 Arielle says that my help and encouragement led to her success.
 Her successes led to self-confidence and a great start in life at one of the best art schools in the country.
 I've learned a lot from Arielle.
 We can because we think we can.
-I wear the locket daily to remind myself.
+I wear the pendant daily to remind myself.